oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 ![Config Maps details](images/config-map-orig-details.png)

-As we'd expect it has out contents (You may have text that doesn't say "My Shop" by instead shows what you edited it to in the helidon labs, if so don't worry)
+As we'd expect it has our contents (You may have text that doesn't say "My Shop" by instead shows what you edited it to in the helidon labs, if so don't worry)

 - Click the **Edit button** (upper right) to get an on-screen editor where we can change the yaml that represents the map.

 ![Config Maps in editor](images/config-map-editor-initial.png)

-- Locate the **storename** attribute atr the bottom of the file.
+- Locate the **storename** attribute at the bottom of the file.

 - Now edit the text and **change** the *'My Shop'* to something else.
 Be sure to only change the text, not the quote characters or other things (don't want to create corrupt YAML which will be rejected).